catmaid/CATMAID/sphinx-doc/source/contributing.rst

 with its name, such as "Selection table:" or "SVG overlay:".

 Granular commits are preferred.
-Squashes and rollups are avoided, and rebasing branches then fast-forwarding is preferred over merge commits when merging to master except for large feature branches.
+Squashes and rollups are avoided, and rebasing branches then fast-forwarding is preferred over merge commits when merging, except for large feature branches.

+Development occurs on the ``dev`` branch, which is merged to ``master`` when a release is made.
+It is usually best to develop new features by branching from ``dev``, although critical fixes or extensions to particular releases can be based on ``master`` or the appropriate release tag.

-Never rewrite history of master or any other branch used by others.
+Never rewrite history of ``master``, ``dev``, or any other branch used by others.

 Linting and Testing
 -------------------